 We provide a team-focused approach where multiple staff from up to three individual practices are invited to learn together as well as explore needs specific to their clinic.
 The goal is to support practices to create sustainable, collaborative, continuous improvement and enhance implementation of evidence-based strategies intended to better serve individuals with OUD/SUD in their rural communities.
 Our secondary goal is to foster connections between rural practices from different regions who can begin to develop a learning community.

-Support for travel and lodging associated with the program is provided by UVM CORA for up to four participants per practice.
-Additionally, UVM CORA will provide a stipend to participating individuals to account for time spent away from the office.
-Our aim is to support rural practitioners who may not be able to afford high training expenses or lost work hours.
-Additional support available from UVM CORA includes educational resources, harm reduction supplies, and related materials.
+Support for travel and lodging is provided by UVM CORA for up to four participants per practice.
+Additionally, UVM CORA will provide a stipend to account for time spent away from the office, and materials related to the topics covered.
+Our aim is to support rural practices who may not be able to afford high training expenses or lost work hours.
 Continuing education credits will be available when possible, based on the needs and professional roles of the participants.

 Only one application is needed per practice.
 Applicants should be prepared to include the names and credentials of all staff participating, indicate specific areas where specialized training is needed, and share other topics of interest or needs.
 Describing unique challenges or concentrations will help the UVM CORA faculty to customize the program in a manner best suited for the participants.